TranVietDuy/reactnative-todolist/README.md

 ## Features

-- Add new a task with title and description
+- Add a new task with title and description
 - User is able to to delete a task from task list
 - Data is stored, user can access data again
-- Show list of to do list which have been save
+- Show list of todos which have been saved